daedwards06/National-Highway-Traffic-Safety-__Exploratory-Data-Analysis/README.md

 # Business Understanding

 - Describe the purpose of the selected data set.
-- Deine and measure the outcomes from the dataset
+- Define and measure the outcomes from the dataset

 # Data Understanding